 The root of the problem is that WHMCS community thinks of SEO as a sort of checklist.
 Meta description?
 Check.
 Meta keywords?
 Check.
 Meta Lasagna?
 Why not.
 All the meta tags in the world can't help you ranking higher!

 Think about it.
 If the key to success on the SERP (search engine result page) was filling a bunch of tags with text, everyone would be first on Google.
-As if it wasn't enough, WHMCS nullifies any effort because:
+Back to WHMCS, this software nullifies any effort because:

 - Prevents Google form indexing multi-language pages

 - Wastes most of your crawl budget on pages that serve no use